-2.D Intellectual Property Statements / Agreements / Disclosures evaluation purposes worldwide during the period of the quantum-resistant algorithm search and evaluation.
+2.D Intellectual Property Statements / Agreements / Disclosures

+Each submitted algorithm, together with each submitted reference implementation and optimized implementation, must be made freely available for public review and evaluation purposes worldwide during the period of the post-quantum algorithm search and evaluation.
 The following signed statements will be required for a submission to be considered complete: 1) statement by the submitter, 2) statement by patent (and patent application) owner(s) (if applicable), and 3) statement by reference/optimized implementations' owner(s).
 Note that for the last two statements, separate statements must be completed if multiple individuals are involved.